barrowreanna-cyber/SANSholiday-hack-challenge-2025/objective-02-defang.md

 https?://[^\s]+

 ### Email Address Extraction
-Suspicious sender and contact email addresses were extracted using the following regex pattern:

 [a-zA-Z0-9._%+-]+@[a-zA-Z0-9.-]+\.[a-zA-Z]{2,}
 This pattern captured all valid email address formats present in the email.
 ### IP Address Extraction